jossemii/grpc-bb/README.md

 ## Using Blocks (Buffer Containers)

-Blocks are a fundamental feature of Pee-RPC for efficient management of large messages:
+Blocks are a fundamental feature of Bee-RPC for efficient management of large messages:

 1. When the receiver receives a Buffer with the `block` attribute, a list of block identifiers and a list of indices of the Protobuf lengths affected by the block are defined.
 2. The receiver checks if it already has the buffer on disk.
 If so, it can skip the transfer of that data.